wcolts2000/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+        - A Relational Database Management System (RDBMS) is a program used to interface with a database, usually adding extra functionality on top of the standard Structured Query Language (SQL), which is the goto default way to interact with database management systems.

 1. Why do tables need a `primary key`?

+        - The primary key is assigned to a column in order to uniquely identify it and also as a connection between itself and a foreign key.

 1. What is the name given to a table column that references the primary key on another table.

+        - The foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+        - it is standard practice to utilize a third "connecting" table into the mix when we need a many to many relationship. this third table will generally have foreign keys that point to the primary keys of the two tables needing connecting.

 ## Project Set Up